 The transpiler backend is responsible for creating a kernel from an expression in its intermediate representation.
-Transpiling an expression is divided into several parts, these parts are as follows:
+Transpiling an expression is split into several parts, these parts are as follows:

-- Register management - Generating the header and kernel entry point - Ensuring that only the requested amount of threads is performing work - Generating the Code for evaluating the expression and storing the result
+- Register management - Generating the header and kernel entry point - Ensuring that only the requested amount of threads is performing work - Generating the Code for evaluating the expression

 PTX assumes a register machine, which means that a developer has to work with a limited number of registers.
-This also means that the transpiler has to define a strategy for managing these registers.
-The second and third parts are rather simple and can be considered as overhead code.
+This also means that the transpiler must define a strategy for managing these registers.
+The second and third parts are rather simple and can be considered overhead.
 Finally, the last part is the main part of the generated kernel.
 It contains the code to load variables and parameters, evaluate the expression and store the result in the result matrix.
-All parts are explained in the following sections.
+All parts will be explained in the following sections.